farsinotare/farsinotare.github.io/_posts/2015-12-26-blinking-leds-with-edison.md

 tags: edison
 layout: post
 ---
-The [Intel Edison Hardware guide](https://communities.intel.com/servlet/JiveServlet/downloadBody/23158-102-4-27348/edison-module_HG_331189-002.pdf) provides an interesting combination of connectivity (Wifi, Bluetooth and USB) with "special" pins for signal processing.
+The [Intel Edison module](https://communities.intel.com/servlet/JiveServlet/downloadBody/23158-102-4-27348/edison-module_HG_331189-002.pdf) provides an interesting combination of connectivity (Wifi, Bluetooth and USB) with "special" pins for signal processing.
 This makes the board similar to a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) with Wifi and Bluetooth dongles, and on the other hand similar to an [Arduino](https://en.wikipedia.org/wiki/Arduino) with pins for processing "digital" and "analog" signals.

 It is great to look how on both sides of an Edison module are mounted.
 On top, there are mainly components for connectivity: